JuliaTeachingCTU/Scientific-Programming-in-Julia/docs/src/lecture_12/lab.md

 # Lab 12 - Differential Equations

-In this lab you will implement a simple solver for *ordinary differential equations* (ODE) as well as the two different methods for uncertainty propagation that were introduced in the lecture.
+In this lab you will implement a simple solver for *ordinary differential equations* (ODE) as well as a less verbose version of the `GaussNum`s that were introduced in the lecture.

 ## Euler ODE Solver